 Taking care of your swimming pool means keeping it clean.
 This means brushing and sweeping your pool on a regular basis.
 If you feel like you don’t have the time or energy to do this weekly, then an automatic pool cleaner is the perfect solution.
 They will save you time and money by removing debris from your pool regularly, extending the life of your finish and your filters.
 Which type of automatic pool cleaner is best for you?
 There are three main types: suction, pressure and robotic.
-This article will explain each type as well as run through the most popular models.
+This article will explain each type as well as run through the most popular models of 2018.

 Hayward Navi 50 V-flex

 • Patented SmartDrive preprogrammed steering pattern

 • Wide vacuum inlet designed for constant suction power and faster debris pickup